mcfrith/dnarrange/README.md

 * You can use `last-split` `-fMAF`, to reduce the file size, with no effect on `rearranged-sequence-clumps`.

-Then, find rearranged reads, and clump reads that seem to share a
+Then, find rearranged reads, and clump (i.e. group) reads that seem to share a rearrangement:
-rearrangement:

     rearranged-sequence-clumps myseq.maf > clumps.maf